aldingsgit/aldingsgit.github.io/index.md

 <img src="images/EQ_5.JPG?raw=true"/>

-Practioners may opt to use numerical estimation methods such as MCMC (Markov Chain Monte Carlo) to deal with these tricky computations.
+Practioners may opt to use numerical estimation methods such as MCMC (Markov Chain Monte Carlo) to deal with these thorny computations.

 ### So what about our friend?